-UK commercial diving contractors carry one of the heaviest compliance loads in the construction sector — DWR 1997 statute, IMCA best-practice, ACoP L103/L104, ISO 45001/9001/14001, IMCA D011 annual audit.
+UK commercial diving contractors carry one of the heaviest compliance loads in the construction sector — DWR 1997 statute, ACoP L103/L104, ISO 45001/9001/14001, relevant IMCA good-practice expectations, and the annual contractor audit.
 This is what to ask when evaluating compliance software.

 Most generic compliance platforms can be made to work for diving with enough configuration effort.
 Genuinely diving-aware software is rarer.
 Use these criteria to separate the two.